AlexaCRM/integration-dynamics/readme.txt

 = Minimum PHP version =

-This plugin requires at least PHP 5.4.
-Versions 5.6 or 7.x are expected to have full compatibility.
+This plugin requires at least PHP 7.4

 = WARNING =